How to Get Into a Deceased Person's Computer (Microsoft & Apple)

 The only roadblock to this solution is if the loved one used additional security features, such as data encryption to safeguard their data.
 In that case, you need the access key.

-How To Access a Deceased Person's Apple or Mac Computer
+How to Access a Deceased Person's Apple or Mac Computer

 If the deceased person logged into their Apple or Mac computer with a Microsoft account, you could use either of the steps mentioned above.
 If not, try the options below:

-1. Log into the Computer With Their Apple ID
+1. Log Into the Computer With Their Apple ID

 Unlike Microsoft, Apple makes accessing a deceased person's Apple or Mac computer a little easier.
 If you have their Apple ID and password, use them to log into the device.
 If not, you can easily change the logins using the following steps: